Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing: Introduction

 Another challenge in developing Coeditor is the lack of suitable training data for multi-round auto-editing.
 We address this issue by collecting a new dataset, \textsc{PyCommits}, from the commit histories of 1650 open-source Python projects on GitHub.
 We compute tree-differences between adjacent codebase versions to identify modifications to the same Python function and randomly split some changes into the model input for training in repeated editing scenarios.
 During testing, we use ground truth code changes to simulate user decisions regarding when to accept partial changes suggested by the model and when to manually perform edits missed by the model.

-We compare our approach against existing code infilling models and show that, even in a simplified setting that requires predicting a \emph{single} edited line in isolation, they severely lag behind our change-aware model: our method achieves 60.4\% exact match accuracy, almost twice that of the best performing code infilling model despite using a model that is 30x smaller.
+We compare our approach against existing code infilling models and show that, even in a simplified setting that requires predicting a \emph{single} edited line in isolation, they severely lag behind our change-aware model: our method achieves 60.4\% exact match accuracy using a 220M parameter model, whereas \texttt{text-davinci-003}---the best performing code infilling model we have compared, which has 175 billion parameters---achieves only 30.5\%.
 In the full multi-round setting, we found that Coeditor automates editing 46.7\% of the changed lines, saving the user 28.6\% of keystrokes measured by an edit distance metric that accounts for cursor movement.

-In summary, this paper presents the following main contributions: \begin{itemize} \item We introduce the multi-round code editing suggestion task, along with the corresponding \textsc{PyCommits} dataset and evaluation framework. \item We introduce a new code editing model derived from CodeT5, using a line diff-based encoding scheme and enhancements that enable the model to condition on long contexts and appropriate other parts of the codebase, addressing key challenges in this setting. \item We release our source code, dataset, model, as well as a VSCode extension that supports interactive usage to foster future research. \end{itemize}
+In summary, this paper presents the following main contributions: \begin{itemize} \item We introduce the repo-level multi-round code editing task, along with the corresponding \textsc{PyCommits} dataset and evaluation framework. \item We introduce a new code editing model derived from CodeT5, using a line diff-based encoding scheme and enhancements that enable the model to condition on long contexts and appropriate other parts of the codebase, addressing key challenges in this setting. \item We release our source code, dataset, model checkpoint, as well as a VSCode extension that supports interactive usage to foster future research.\footnote{Available at \href{https://github.com/mrvplusone/Coeditor}{https://github.com/mrvplusone/Coeditor}.} \end{itemize}